Review your tax before IRD unexpectedly knocks

 4. Consider using tax pooling

-TMNZ holds date-stamped tax for you in its IR account.
-You pay TMNZ at the agreed future date or as and when it suits your cashflow.
+TMNZ will date-stamp tax for you in a special trust account with Inland Revenue on your behalf.
+You pay TMNZ at the agreed future date or as and when it suits your cashflow, and the tax will be transferred to your account with Inland Revenue, and treated by them as being paid on time.

 5. If in doubt, consult a professional